Conservative treatments for knee osteoarthritis

 • In addition, cortisone suppresses the immune system, which in turn increases the risk of infection.

-Injections with hyaluronic acid
+Joint injection with hyaluronic acid

 The hyaluronic acid preparation is a synthetically produced lubricant for the joints.
 By injecting it into the joint, the friction of the arthritically altered cartilage surface is reduced.
 This allows the joint to move better.
 In addition, the joint is less irritated by the lubrication, which reduces the joint inflammation caused by osteoarthritis.
 This in turn reduces osteoarthritis pain.